 Modern information technology or IT-related companies concentrate on developing their internal processes.
-Company growth in the contemporary era is tantamount to possessing the competitive edge in the global markets.
+Company growth in the contemporary era is tantamount to possessing a competitive edge in the global markets.

-The in-house administration is the process of not availing outsourcing services.
+The in-house administration is the process of not availing the opportunity of having to outsource network services.
 Companies selecting this option have chosen to build and perform everything by themselves.
 This decision could lead to burdensome scenarios.

 Maintaining in-house administration could certainly be more expensive, time-consuming, and challenging.
 By their very nature, administrative-related costs and tasks are voracious eaters of managerial time.

 IT-related companies resorting to in-house administration are demoted to become not very agile in dealing with their ever-evolving business, market, and regulatory needs.
 In fact, they become distracted from their corporate agenda.

 Why do we outsource network support and services?